Vicchang/RayarkTutorial/PresentationWeek2.md

   Basicly, the mission of coroutine is to construct multitasking ecosystem.
 Isn't that the familar idea with multi-thread?
 It's true that the goal is similar; however, there are lots of difference between them.
   1. Coroutine is non-preeptive multitasking, while multi-thread is preeptive multitasking.
 Briefly saying, Non-preeptive multitasking is to manully schedule the tasks, and preeptive multitasking is to schedule by the system.
-  2. With system involving, there is no context switch in coroutine.
+  2. Without system involving, there is no context switch in coroutine.
 Hence, there is less performance impact on coroutine.
   3. There is no deadlock in coroutine due to the schedule of tasks is defined maunully.
   4. Coroutine is not parallelly running but concurrently.
 Multi-threads could run parallelly or concurrently depends on system.
   5. Coroutine is complished by only one thread.

   How could coroutine be multitasking but with only one thread?
-Coroutine allows multiple entry points for suspending and sesuming execution.
+Coroutine allows multiple entry points for suspending and resuming execution.
 Briefly saying, you could execute a function.
 During that time, you can pause the execution of that function and run other task.
   After couple of time, you could go back to the function and continue the rest of it.
 Isn't that sounds like multi-tasking?
 When you have done the first task, the other has been done, too.
 You could see the flow diagram below to get a clear view.

   ![Value Type vs Reference Type](https://github.com/Vicchang/RayarkTutorial/blob/master/CoroutineThreads.jpg)

-  Let's talk about how unity implment coroutine and what happen when you call startcoroutine function in unity.
+  Let's talk about how unity implment coroutine and what happens when you call startcoroutine function in unity.
   1. Unity should (not open source) implment coroutine by iEnumerator in C#.
 That is the reason why every coroutine should be declared as iEnumerator.
   2. To my understanding, iEnumerator is to enumerate code blocks.
 The idea is that a coroutine could be seprated by "yield" keyword.
 Calling "MoveNext" in an iEnumerator object would trigger the code block and iterate the pointer to next pointer.
   3. If there are subcoroutine, it could be implmented by stack.
 That is as long as the subroutine code blocks are all disposed, the coroutine code block in stack then get called.
   4. The time of resuming coroutine in unity is after "update".
 Since "update" is called every frame, coroutine is called every frame, too.

+  This is [data flow](https://docs.unity3d.com/Manual/ExecutionOrder.html) diagram from unity.

   What is the benefit of coroutines over state machines?
-First of all, I'd like to claim it is benefit to hardware-constrained state machine.
-It really makes the state transition clean.
+First, I'd like to claim it is benefit to hardware-constrained state machine since it has less performance impact.
+Second, It really makes the state transition clean.
   * Imaging how could you implment a state machine with only one thread.
   There must be lots of if-else statement since a state transition is always combined with many contidions.
-To fulfill the conditions, there must be lots of sub task to do.
-Without coroutine, you have to set lots of flags, to know with state is it now and switch to the coresponding task.
+To fulfill the conditions, there must be lots of subtasks to do.
+Without coroutine, you have to set lots of flags in order to know which state it is now and then switch to the corresponding task.
 Take the example below.
   ```C#
   // without coroutine
   void HandleMove()